raspibolt/raspibolt/guide/bonus/bitcoin/bisq.md

 ### Uninstall FW configuration

-* Delete firewall rule with the comment 'allow Fulcrum SSL' identifying the number of the rule
+* Delete firewall rule with the comment 'allow Bitcoin Core' identifying the number of the rule

   ```sh
   $ sudo ufw status numbered